splunk/public-o11y-docs/admin/teams/team-notifications.rst

 #.
 A table of current teams appears in the main panel.
 Select the team for which you want to manage notifications.

 #.
-Click :guilabel:`Notification Policy` for your team.
+Select :guilabel:`Notification Policy` for your team.

 #.
-Click :guilabel:`Switch to general notifications` to define a single notification policy for alerts of all severities.
-Click :guilabel:`Switch to severity-based notification` to define a separate notification policy for each severity level.
+Select :guilabel:`Switch to general notifications` to define a single notification policy for alerts of all severities.
+Select :guilabel:`Switch to severity-based notification` to define a separate notification policy for each severity level.

 #.
 Add and remove notification recipients as needed.

 #.
-Click :guilabel:`Save`.
+Select :guilabel:`Save`.